udaysh134/xytius/README.md

 Welcome to Xytius, an advanced, multi-purpose Discord bot that I developed as a side project in 2021 while learning JavaScript.
 This bot was designed to enhance Discord servers with a plethora of features, intuitive UI, and seamless integrations.

-⚠️ **Important Note** :
+Important Note :
-_Due to a lack of maintenance over the years, Xytius is not operational at the moment.
-However, the codebase remains intact and serves as a testament to the capabilities and design principles I implemented during its development._
+`Due to a lack of maintenance over the years, Xytius is not operational at the moment.
+However, the codebase remains intact and serves as a testament to the capabilities and design principles I implemented during its development.`

 ## ✨ **Key Features**